This year’s Beccles Triathlon will follow the same route as last year.

-For the swim we have CHANGED it a little for 2016 – the course will comprise just 16 lengths, swum in a zig-zag: swimmers will set out one at a time at 30 second intervals from the far side of the pool, and swim up one side of the first lane, back down the other side, then duck under the lane rope into the next lane for lengths 3 and 4, and so on until they have completed 8 lanes x 2 lengths.
+The swim course will comprise 16 lengths, swum in a zig-zag: swimmers will set out one at a time at 30 second intervals from the far side of the pool, and swim up one side of the first lane, back down the other side, then duck under the lane rope into the next lane for lengths 3 and 4, and so on until they have completed 8 lanes x 2 lengths.
 They will then exit on the transition side of the pool by the steps.
-This format has been adopted by most of the other pool-based Triathlons in the region and we hope it will mean no confusion over lengths swam, be easier to marshal, and allow everyone to get out of the pool easier.
-Swimmers will set off according to the time they advise us they expect to swim the 480m course, so it should also mean a lot less congestion in the pool.
+This format has been adopted by most of the other pool-based Triathlons in the region and it removes the confusion over lengths swam, is easier to marshal, and allows everyone to get out of the pool easier.
+Swimmers will set off according to the time they advise us they expect to swim the 480m course, so there shouldn’t be too much congestion in the pool.

 You will then embark on a single lap of a 20.3k (12.63 miles) cycle route around the towns of Gillingham, through Wainford Maltings and back to Beccles

 click here to view a Garmin map of the BIKE route (and do please ignore the time – Jason our routemaster was not human!)

 and finish with a 6.7k (4.11 miles) run mainly along the Waveney River towpath

 click here to view a Garmin map of the RUN route (clearly, the cycle was Jason’s strongest stage!!!)

 All routes are subject to change in the event that last minute planning issues arise.